WiseLabCMU/dart/scripts/README.md

 ## Data Collection
 - walk slowly with battery in backpack
     - stay within wifi range of laptop
     - scan with varying heights and facing directions
     - try to move smoothly
+    - don't enter repetitive-looking spaces (i.e. cubicles) or get too-close to a wall or other non-trackable surface
 - when done (a few minutes, up to 20):
     - ctrl-c **exactly once**
     - unplug radar power